Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Keywords: coin, city of Rome

-The reverse of this cistophorus shows a triumphal arch inscribed IM IX TR POT V and topped by a quadriga; inside the arch is another inscription S P R SIGNIS RECEPTIS, referring to the standards recovered by the Parthians.
+The reverse of this cistophorus shows a triumphal arch inscribed IM IX TR POT V and topped by a quadriga; inside the arch is another inscription S P R SIGNIS RECEPTIS, referring to the standards recovered from the Parthians.
 Eagle standards are depicted on either side of the arch.

 Berlin, Pergamon Museum.
 Credits: Barbara McManus, 2005